 Kidney stones can cause a severe cramping pain in your lower back or side.
-The pain usually moves down toward your abdomen, groin or genitals as the stone moves down the urinary tract.
+The pain usually moves down toward your abdomen, groin, or genitals as the stone moves down the urinary tract.
 Other symptoms may include:

-Nausea and vomiting
+- nausea and vomiting

-Cloudy or bloody urine
+- cloudy or bloody urine

-Feeling like you need to go to the bathroom more often than usual
+- feeling like you need to go to the bathroom more often than usual.